-Since MailChimp is available in our Drag & Drop and Standard Builder tools, we recommend adding your API key to both integration systems:
+Since MailChimp is available in our Drag & Drop and Standard (Legacy) Builder tools, we have details for adding your API key to both integration systems:

-- Drag & Drop Builder: To use MailChimp with our Drag & Drop Builder and Leadboxes, follow our integrations setup guide here.
+- Drag & Drop Builder: To use MailChimp with our Drag & Drop page builder and pop-ups, follow our integrations setup guide here.

-- Standard Builder: To use MailChimp with our Standard Builder, standalone Leadboxes, Leaddigits, and/or Leadlinks, follow our guide here.
+- Standard Builder: To use MailChimp with our Standard Builder, standalone pop-ups, opt-in texts, and/or trigger links, follow our guide here.
 All these tools use the same integration system.

 Send leads to MailChimp

 Congrats, you’ve now connected your MailChimp account with Leadpages!
-To start sending leads to MailChimp, open the integration settings for your Leadpage, Leadbox, Leadlink, or Leaddigit, and select the list where you’d like contacts to end up.
+To start sending leads to MailChimp, open the integration settings for your page, site, pop-up, trigger link, or opt-in text, and select the audience where you’d like contacts to end up.